mkviatkovskii/ringo/README.md

-# Indigo Rust
+# Ringo
-Implementation of Indigo cheminformatics algorithms in Rust.
+Implementation of file-based chemical search engine Bingo on Rust.